 The Hill Art Foundation is pleased to announce a group exhibition of works from the Hill Collection curated by Karel Schampers.
-The exhibition, The Human Body, will open to the public on Thursday, April 29th.
+The exhibition, The Human Body, will be open September 9–November 24, 2021.

 The Hill Art Foundation is free and open to the public.
 Appointments are encouraged but are not necessary.
-Please email email@example.com to make an appointment.
-The Foundation will be open to the public Thursday-Saturday from 12:00 PM –6:00 PM.
+Please note that we require all guests to wear a mask and sign in upon arrival, regardless of vaccination status.
+Email firstname.lastname@example.org to make an appointment.
+The Foundation will be open to the public Wednesday–Saturday from 12–6 p.m.

 This resource from the J. Paul Getty Museum explains the lost-wax casting method.
 Most of the bronzes in The Human Body were made using this technique.